 3. Respect the chat medium

-One advantage of smart messaging apps is that we can strip away a lot of apps and interface and reduce the interaction to a simple chat UI.
+One advantage of smart messaging apps is that we can strip away a lot of apps and interface and reduce the interaction to a simple chatbot experience.
 It would therefore be pointless to turn around and drop an entire app directly into a conversation.
 Keep everything native to the conversational back-and-forth.
 Every bot interaction is about call and response, with the bot publishing comments into the chat thread and the end user responding in the reply area.
 Bots can’t modify conversations in ways that humans can.
 At the same time, make use of conventions: rather than printing out an ungainly URL in a bot response, show a nicely-formatted card previewing the linked page.

 4. Optimise for the end user

 Bots should be used to improve the end user experience, not just to make life easier for customer support teams.
-A designer should ask themselves: would a human be better for the end user?
+UX designers should ask themselves: would a human be better for the end user?
 If the answer is yes, you shouldn’t be using a bot.
 Bots should not attempt to replace what humans are good at; rather they should attempt to improve what humans are slow at.
 Machines should work; people should think.

 5. Use sparingly